mattjlewis/advent-of-code/README.md

 #### Day 18

 One of the hardest challenges to date.
-Needs two passes of customised Dijkstra-like algorithms - the first one to get the shortest paths to all remaining keys for all robots, then the second one uses that output to update the state by moving all robots and collecting keys then processing moves in order of cost (distance moved).
+Solved with a BFS to get the shortest paths to all remaining keys for all robots, then a custom Dijkstra to update the state by moving all robots and collecting keys then processing moves in order of cost (distance moved).

+#### Day 19

+Interesting challenge, avoided a brute force approach to part 2 by using `y=mx+c` to predict where the 100x100 grid should first be possible.

 ### 2020